mgbckr/docker-cloud-stack/README.md

 # on docker host
 docker stack rm cloud-stack
 ```

+Note that you can restart the cluster and all your data will be kept if nothing went wrong.

 ## Cluster (swam) deployment
 The only thing you really have to do to run this on a actual docker swarm is setting the correct placement constraints for each node and adjusting the volume mappings.